A population-based approach to background discrimination in particle physics: Monte Carlo study

-It may also be useful to provide a more precise idea of the background rejections and signal efficiencies that can be achieved using the Gibbs sampler corresponding to different LHC instantaneous luminosities\footnote{ The expected average number of pile-up interactions, i.e. the expected average number of primary vertices in the events is here taken as a measure of background activity for illustrative purposes. }.
+It may also be useful to provide a more precise idea of the background rejections and signal efficiencies that can be achieved using the proposed algorithm corresponding to different LHC instantaneous luminosities\footnote{The expected average number of pile-up interactions, i.e. the expected average number of primary vertices in the events, is here taken as a measure of background activity for illustrative purposes.}.
 Figure \ref{fig:tt_contam} shows estimates of background contamination as a function of signal efficiency at three different LHC instantaneous luminosities.
-Background contamination is defined as the number of misclassified background particles normalized to the number of signal particles, and is calculated by rescaling the abscissa of the ROC curve by the ratio between the number of background and signal particles in the kinematic region considered in this study, as given in table \ref{tab:nPU}\footnote{ The average numbers of pile-up interactions at different LHC instantaneous luminosities are taken from \cite{lockman}, and correspond to a 25~ns bunch crossing. }.
-The three curves correspond to instantaneous luminosities of $10^{33}\mbox{cm}^{-2}\mbox{s}^{-1}$ (solid black), $10^{34}\mbox{cm}^{-2}\mbox{s}^{-1}$ (dashed blue), and $10^{35}\mbox{cm}^{-2}\mbox{s}^{-1}$ (dotted green).
+Background contamination is defined as the number of misclassified background particles normalized to the number of signal particles, and is calculated by rescaling the abscissa of the ROC curve by the ratio between the number of background and signal particles in the kinematic region considered in this study, as given in table 1\footnote{The average numbers of pile-up interactions at different LHC instantaneous luminosities are taken from \cite{lockman}, and correspond to a 25~ns bunch crossing.}.
+The abscissa of the ROC curve in fact corresponds to false-positive rate, i.e. to the probability for a background particle to be misclassified as signal, and multiplying it by the ratio between the number of background and signal particles provides the desired result.
+The three curves in figure \ref{fig:tt_contam} correspond to instantaneous luminosities of $10^{33}~\mbox{cm}^{-2}\mbox{s}^{-1}$ (solid black), $10^{34}~\mbox{cm}^{-2}\mbox{s}^{-1}$ (dashed blue), and $10^{35}~\mbox{cm}^{-2}\mbox{s}^{-1}$ (dotted green).